 Meanwhile, the band clocked up performances at Liverpool Sound City (UK), Amphi Festival (Germany), VNV Nation’s Unter dem Himmel (Germany), Infest Festival (UK), NCN Festival (Germany) and The Electric Dreams Weekender (UK) where they performed alongside ‘80s Synth Pop legends such as The Human League and Blancmange.

 The Losing Touch Remastered and Safe From Harm albums were self-released via crowdfunding website, PledgeMusic on 17th November 2017.
 The PledgeMusic project was a huge success, ending 661% funded, and the two albums were released in November 2017 via digital, CD and 12” vinyl formats.
-To date, the band has sold over a thousand copies of each album on CD and 300 copies of each 12” vinyl.
+To date, the band has sold 1,500 copies of each album on CD and 600+ copies of each 12” vinyl.

 Brutal Resonance gave both albums a 10/10 review, while Elektroskull gave Safe from Harm 9/10 and Losing Touch Remastered 10/10.
 Empathy Test performed both albums in their entirety at Empathy Test’s sold out album launch party at Zigfrid von Underbelly in London, with Synthwave artist Nina supporting, before the band took off on their first headline tour of Germany in December.
-Two of the six shows were also sold out.
+Two of the six shows, in Hannover and Berlin, were also sold out.

 In March 2018, Empathy Test embarked on a second UK tour, this time as main support for Covenant (Sweden) with their own headline shows in between.
 In April, the band performed in Russia for the first time, supporting DE/VISION in both Moscow and Saint Petersburg before performing at summer festivals in Germany (Plage Noire), Sweden (Subkultfestivalen) and Canada (Terminus), the latter being their first show in North America.